 Upon joining ODADAS in 1996, Starr was charged with reorienting the department’s planning structure from a compliance focus to a proactive focus that emphasized prioritization, strategic direction and results.
 He served on the ODADAS senior management team beginning in 2003, initially as chief of the Division of Treatment and Planning, and then as chief of the Division of Planning, Outcomes and Research.
 Prior to joining ODADAS, Starr held numerous clinical practice and management positions, specializing in the treatment of individuals with alcohol and other drug addictions and dual disorders.
 Starr earned a master's degree in social work and a bachelor's degree in psychology, both from The Ohio State University.

-Jim began working at the Ohio Department of Alcohol and Drug Addiction Services in November 2002 and has served as deputy director and chief counsel since March 2011.
+Lapczynski began working at the Ohio Department of Alcohol and Drug Addiction Services in November 2002 and served as deputy director and chief counsel beginning in March 2011.
 From 1995 to 2002, Lapczynski was an assistant attorney general for the Ohio Attorney General in the Health and Human Services and Crime Victims Services sections.
 He earned his degree in criminology at The Ohio State University and his law degree from the University of Toledo.

 Mehrizi’s career began at ODMH in 1985 as a project manager in the Office of Facilities, primarily focused on managing capital projects of state hospitals.
 When the office was reorganized in 1991 to include both capital policy and operations, Hamid became manager of operations and subsequently chief of the office in 2002.
 In 2009, the Ohio Association of County Behavioral Health Authorities (OACBHA) chose Mehrizi for its President’s Partnering for Quality Award.
 Hamid has a bachelor’s degree in industrial and systems engineering from The Ohio State University and a master’s degree in business administration from Franklin University.